hotreloadjohn/mini-marketplace/README.md

 ![Screenshot](screenshot.gif)

+# Install Instruction

+## Clone this repo:

+- See client/ folder for instructions
+- See server/ folder for instructions

 # Mini MarketPlace

 **You are required to build a mini online marketplace web platform for buying and selling products from end-users.
 The application should consist of a frontend and backend Restful web services using the Node, Express, React JS & MySQL stack.**